viswa2/DevOps/aws-technicals/README.md

 11. Not only this we can able to see the diffrenet types of metrics based on our actvity on daily basis.

 ## AWS Lambda ##

+1. In AWS console search for lambda and create function.
+2. While creating we have different options i.e Author from scratch, Use a blueprint and container image
+3. Select the author from scratch and add the function name
+4. In the runtime we can select the different programing languages i.e .net, python, java etc. in our case select python 3.10
+5. In the Advanced settings select the Enable function URL and auth type select node as of now. `Usually we can select AWS_Iam users only not allowed for outsiderrs` and select create function.
+6. Under our lanbda function .py file has been created with the sample lambda function app.
+7. When we click on test the event can trigger and provide the execution results i.e `response code 200 and msg called hello from lambda`.